simplaapliko/about/README.md

-# AboutDialog
+# About
-A simple library to show dialog with information about your application.
+A simple library to show information about your application.

 ## Usage